 This year, only 13 million swine are expected to grow, resulting in a shortage of 5 million animals for domestic consumption – 4 million if the country completely stops its export.

-Thailand also plans to increase production of sows to boost breeding and have more pigs.
-The country wants to produce more maize in order limit imports and production costs.
+Thailand also plans to increase the production of sows to boost breeding and have more pigs.
+The country wants to produce more maize in order to limit imports and production costs.

 Thai authorities expect prices to normalize in 4 months.